Households may not have rubbish backlog cleared before next wave of strike

 Blue box glass collections will also continue to be suspended indefinitely as the council works to deal with the backlog of rubbish piled on the city streets.

-From Wednesday, staff at 13 local authorities, including Glasgow, Dundee, and Aberdeen, will join those in the capital and strike as unions ratchet up the pressure in their pay dispute – unless an agreement is reached.
+Last Wednesday, staff at 12 local authorities, including Glasgow, Dundee, and Aberdeen, joined those in the capital on strike as unions ratcheted up the pressure in their pay dispute.

 Talks between local authority umbrella body Cosla and unions continued over the weekend.